 Contrary to what we like to believe, Persepolis was not THE capital of Persia but just one of the capitals.
-Because of the size of the Persian Empire and the different climates proper to each region, the King of Kings moved between several cities that became the capital for as long as he stayed there.
+Because of the size of the Persian Empire and the different climates proper to each region, the King of Kings moved between several cities that became the capital for as long as he resided there.
 There is, of course, the city of Babylon (now in Iraq), a rather unhealthy place amidst the marshes of the Tigris floodplain where the summers were too hot but the winters rather pleasant.
-Susa, which was conquered by Cyrus the Great around 540 BC was a better place to be and the Achaemenid’s generally spent their winters there.
-Darius the Great built his palace on the high plateau of Susa about the same time as he worked on the construction of Persepolis.
+Susa, which was conquered by Cyrus the Great around 540 BC was a better place to reside and Darius the Great built his palace on its high plateau about the same time as he worked on the construction of Persepolis.
 Ecbatana, today’s Hamadan, was friendlier and cooler in summer because it was located much further to the north.
-Persepolis as well as Pasargadae were in turn built on a high plateau, which made both cities rather pleasant residences.
+Persepolis as well as Pasargadae were in turn built on a high plateau, which made both cities rather pleasant to stay.
 Pasargadae is the oldest city ever founded by a Persian ruler, in this case, Cyrus the Great, whose tomb still lights up the landscape.
 When Darius I, the later Darius the Great, came to power he wanted to build a palace of his own and that was nearby Persepolis.

 As Alexander moved further east, he inevitably occupied each of these capitals in turn.
 First came Babylon, which he entered shortly after his victory at Gaugamela in October 331 BC.
 From there he marched to Susa in late November of the same year and reached it after twenty days of a leisurely march (see: Susa with its unique glazed brick walls).
 After a short winter, he headed for Persepolis where he arrived during the first week of February 330 BC (see: Alexander’s arrival at Persepolis and Alexander amidst the pomp and circumstance of Persepolis).